haritt04/task-tracker/README.md

 ## 📬 Contact

-For any questions or feedback, please open an issue in this repository or contact the maintainer at [harrynyinyi183@gmail.com]
+For any questions or feedback, please open an issue in this repository or contact me via [harrynyinyi183@gmail.com]